 Building 16E, (909) 274-5596

-The DREAM Program provides support services to DREAMers/Undocumented students at Mt.
+The DREAM Program provides support services to DREAMers/ Undocumented students at Mt.
 San Antonio College (Mt.
 SAC).
-Our purpose is to provide the space where DREAM students can come together to receive the support they need to succeed in college.
-The program strives to increase the personal growth and development of DREAMers through academic, career, and personal counseling, which is provided by a full-time faculty counselor who brings extensive background and knowledge on how to guide and support undocumented students.
-Peer mentoring as well as educational workshops are available for students to encourage engagement and participation outside the classroom experience.
-Moreover, tutoring is also available to ensure the academic success of program participants.
+Our purpose is to provide a safe space where DREAM students can come together to receive the support they need to succeed in college.
+The program aims to increase the personal growth and development of DREAMers through academic, career, and personal counseling, which is provided by our DREAM counseling team that possesses extensive background and knowledge about how to guide and support undocumented students.
+Peer mentoring, workshops, tutoring, and program-specific services are available to support academic success and encourage engagement outside the classroom experience.
 The DREAM Program also provides assistance in applying for the California Dream Act/Financial Aid and scholarship opportunities.
-Additionally, through our partnerships, we have a referral process to assist students in applying for DACA and/or Medical Services as well as other services relative to this student population.
+Through our partnerships, we have a referral process to assist students with immigration legal services (including DACA renewal), health services, and medical services as well as other services relative to this student population.
 By using a holistic approach, the DREAM Program strives to help students navigate the higher educational system and beyond.